TroyFernandes/MusicBee-Philips-Hue/README.md

 There is no music syncing as of right now, but I do want to add this in the future.

 If you want to make changes to my code, and rehost it, feel free to do so.
+Just make sure you credit the other people who made the libraries, as well as me.

 # Program Specifics